impierce/openid4vc/dif-presentation-exchange/README.md

 # DIF Presentation Exchange 2.0.0
-This is a library for the [DIF Presentation Exchange 2.0.0](https://identity.foundation/presentation-exchange/spec/v2.0.0/) specification developed by the [Decentralized Identity Foundation](https://identity.foundation/).
+This is Rust a library for the [DIF Presentation Exchange 2.0.0](https://identity.foundation/presentation-exchange/spec/v2.0.0/) specification developed by the [Decentralized Identity Foundation](https://identity.foundation/).